 Reduct - Best for High-Accuracy Transcription

 Reduct topped accuracy leaderboards with 94.92% AI transcription accuracy across six different audio types.
-With support for 90+ languages and unlimited storage, it's ideal for editors working with large video libraries.
+With support for 90+ languages and unlimited storage, it fits editors working with large video libraries.

 Pros: